Date Updated: 07/25/2025

 • Polyps associated with familial adenomatous polyposis.
 These are removed because they can become cancerous.

-Your doctor will likely recommend follow-up endoscopy to check for recurring polyps.
+A healthcare professional will likely recommend follow-up endoscopy to check for polyps that have come back.

 Treating H. pylori infection

-If you have gastritis caused by H. pylori bacteria in your stomach, your doctor will likely recommend treatment with a combination of medications, including antibiotics.
-Treating an H. pylori infection can make hyperplastic polyps disappear and might also stop polyps from recurring.
+For gastritis caused by H. pylori bacteria in the stomach, a care professional will likely recommend treatment with a combination of medicines, including antibiotics.
+Treating an H. pylori infection can make hyperplastic polyps disappear and might stop polyps from coming back.

-You might start by seeing your primary care doctor or you might be referred to a doctor who specializes in the digestive system (gastroenterologist).
+You might start by first seeing someone on your healthcare team or you might be referred to a provider who specializes in the digestive system, called a gastroenterologist.

 Here's some information to help you get ready for your appointment.